MicrosoftDX/nether/README.md

 ## Reporting issues and feedback

-If you encounter any bugs with the tool please file an issue in the Issues section of our GitHub repo.
+If you encounter any bugs please file an issue in the Issues section of our GitHub repo.

 ## Contribute Code